 Assets held for sale represent certain propane assets that the Company sold on October 27, 2020.
-The carrying amount of assets held for sale included \$4.4 million of goodwill, \$0.8 million of intangible assets, \$5.3 million of property and equipment, net, and \$1.3 million of operating lease right-of-use assets.
+The carrying amount of assets held for sale at September 30, 2020 included \$4.4 million of goodwill, \$0.8 million of intangible assets, \$5.3 million of property and equipment, net, and \$1.3 million of operating lease right-of-use assets.
 We measure and record assets held for sale at the lower of their carrying amount or fair value less cost to sell and recorded a \$5.7 million loss for the year ended September 30, 2020.
-Liabilities held for sale consist of \$1.3 million of operating lease obligations.
+Liabilities held for sale at September 30, 2020 consisted of \$1.3 million of operating lease obligations.